edman/audie/README.md

   along with a comprehensive explanation of the problem.
 - *Useful*: Saves time and improves code organization,

-In order to fulfil these objective Diversion purposely drops support to many features you might be used to from elsewhere.
+In order to fulfil these objective Audie purposely drops support to many features you might be used to from elsewhere.

 ## Useful snippets